k-elektronik/buku/hack-leak-and-revelation.md

-# Hacks, Leaks, and Revelations - Ringkasan Teknis
+# Hacks, Leaks, and Revelations - Technical Summary
 **Judul:** *Hacks, Leaks, and Revelations: The Art of Analyzing Hacked and Leaked Data*
 **Penulis:** Micah Lee
 **Penerbit:** No Starch Press